-Cliff and his team at Arlington Media are known for their outstanding videography and photography services, particularly when it comes to covering services at Arlington National Cemetery.
-With years of experience and a dedication to excellence, they are the gold standard in their field and have received numerous exceptional reviews from satisfied families.
+Cliff and his team at Arlington Media are known for their outstanding videography and photography services when it comes to covering services at Arlington National Cemetery.
+With years of experience and a dedication to excellence, they are the gold standard and have received numerous exceptional reviews from satisfied families.
 They are able to capture the emotion and significance of these special occasions in a way that is both respectful and memorable.

-While the cemetery’s official photographer and videographer are responsible for archiving the important events that take place at the cemetery every day, they do not normally provide coverage for family services.
-Please note that Arlington Media is not the official photographer or videographer for Arlington National Cemetery.
-Despite the outstanding quality of their videos and photos, we want to make sure families are aware of this distinction.
+Arlington Media is not the official photographer or videographer for Arlington National Cemetery.
+The cemetery’s official photographers and videographers are responsible for archiving the important events that take place at the cemetery every day, VIP visits, historical services, etc., they do not provide coverage for family services.
+We want to make sure families are aware of this distinction.
 If you are interested in hiring Cliff and his team to cover your Arlington service, please don’t hesitate to contact them.
 They would be honored to play a small part in your special day.